 We're honored to feature new fiction by Scott Navicky in Issue Three of Orson's Review.
-Issue Three of Orson's Review will be published on September 24th, 2019.
+Issue Three of Orson's Review was published on September 24th, 2019.

 We're also very fortunate for the time Scott took to chat with us about the writer’s journey.
 Check out the discussion below.

 *The following interview involves Orson's Publishing (OP) and Scott Navicky (SN).

 OP: How did your journey with the written word begin?

 SN: As a magpiethinker, I love to magpie other people’s quotes.
 Here’s a great one from the poet E. A. Robinson: Early in life, I realized that I was doomed, or elected, or sentenced for life to writing… I kept the grisly secret to myself.